SapphireSlate/fb-group-discovery-site/README.md

 - **Backend/API**: Next.js API Routes
 - **Database**: Supabase (PostgreSQL)
 - **Authentication**: Supabase Auth
+- **Payment Processing**: Stripe API, Stripe Agent Toolkit
 - **Deployment**: Vercel, Netlify, or similar

+## Payment Integration

+This project uses Stripe for payment processing:

+- Premium membership subscriptions
+- Featured group listings
+- Verified group program

+Detailed documentation for the Stripe integration can be found in [docs/stripe-integration.md](docs/stripe-integration.md).

+**Important**: The webhook endpoint is currently set to the Vercel deployment URL.
+Update this to your custom domain when available.

 ## Getting Started